Pentagrams and Pomegranates

-The alarm clock was still jangling angrily, but there was not light in the room to see the time.
-The ribbon binding his left hand to Amoretta's left them in a considerable tangle of blankets and sheets, and although she did not find his presence on top of her to be particularly welcome, as this circumstance was less romantic than it was crushing, the horrid, incessant noise of the alarm clock made it rather than her his first priority.
+The alarm clock was still jangling angrily, but there was no light in the room to see the time.
+The ribbon binding his left hand to Amoretta's left them in a considerable confusion of blankets and sheets, and although she did not find his presence on top of her to be particularly welcome, as this circumstance was less romantic than it was crushing, the horrid, incessant noise of the alarm clock made it rather than her his first priority.
 After all, a few more moments surely would not kill her.

 "Bear it," he suggested, in a tone that did not really indicate that it was a suggestion.
 "I'm trying to turn off the damned alarm clock."

 Of course, it was darker than a tomb and he only had one hand.
 He traced a pattern in the air and called up a light so that he could read the alarm clock.
 It read four thirty in the morning, just as he had suspected.
 He swore and it was disgruntled rather than enraged.
 He flipped the clock over and then with some difficulty he shut it off, then threw it unceremoniously onto the floor, where it landed with an upsetting clang.